Ex-SC judge SA Nazeer who was part of Ayodhya verdict bench appointed Andhra Pradesh governor

 He was also part of the triple talaq judgement in 2017 that found the practice unconstitutional but he had dissented to hold it valid.

-This is the first time in six years that a Supreme Court judge has been appointed as governor.
+This is the first time in nine years that a Supreme Court judge has been appointed as governor.
 The last instance of such an appointment was in 2014 when former Chief Justice of India P Sathasivam was made the governor of Kerala.
 Justice Fatima Beevi was appointed the governor of Tamil Nadu in 1997 after her retirement as a Supreme Court judge in 1992.

 Other judges too have held government posts.
 In 2020, former Chief Justice of India Ranjan Gogoi was nominated as the member of the Rajya Sabha.
 Days before his retirement in 2019, the former chief justice had presided over proceedings in the Ayodhya land dispute case.